Woo Jang-chun: Early life

 Woo then began his grade school education, working hard to cope with discrimination from peers.
 Meanwhile, the Empire of Japan had begun to challenge European colonial powers in East Asia, beginning with the Russo-Japanese War (1904–05), which led almost directly to the annexation of Korea in 1910.
 In Japan, talented male students enlisted in the military, but Woo continued with school.
 To meet his financial needs, his mother sold all of their possessions, even his father's tomb, though a friend allowed the remains of Woo Beom-seon to be buried in another cemetery.

 A talented math student, Woo sought to study engineering at Kyoto Imperial University, but at the suggestion of pro-Japanese Korean statesman Pak Yeong-hyo, he pursued agriculture at Tokyo Imperial University with a scholarship from the Japanese General-Government in Korea.
 He began his university career at Tokyo Imperial University in 1916, where he was highly regarded by his professors, and graduated in 1919.
 In 1936, he earned a doctorate in agriculture from the university for his dissertation "Synthesis of Species."

-Woo tutored his neighbor's sons, and the neighbor introduced Woo to his sister, Watanabe Koharu.
+Woo tutored his neighbor's sons, and the neighbor introduced Woo to his sister, Koharu Watanabe.
 They fell in love but had difficulty convincing Koharu's parents for permission to marry.
 Against her parents' wishes, however, Koharu and Woo married.
-Their first child was a daughter, Woo Tomoko.
+Their first child was a daughter, Tomoko Woo.
 Their marriage produced four daughters and two sons.
 Kazuo Inamori is his son-in-law through his youngest daughter's marriage.

 After Korea was liberated on August 15, 1945, Woo Jang-choon left Japan for Korea but had difficulty fitting in due to his father's actions, which burdened him for life.